mhess/choreo-web/README.md

 The app can consume audio from a Spotify premium account, YouTube, or a local audio file on disk.

 Check out the live demo at https://choreo-web.vercel.app.

+Currently architected for deployment on Vercel.
+The app is a client-side rendered single-page web app, but has a server-side edge function required for Spotify authentication.
+If you want to use/test the edge function integration in development, you must install the vercel CLI and run the `vercel dev` command.